 - Once bleeding is controlled, patients should be assessed for restarting their anticoagulant.
 If the patient is at low thromboembolic risk (e.g., atrial fibrillation with CHA2DS2-VASc score <2-3, provoked venous thromboembolism >3 months prior), then discontinuing anticoagulation is recommended.
 If bleeding occurred in a critical organ or the source has not been identified, then a delayed restart of anticoagulation is recommended.
 All other patients should likely restart their anticoagulation as soon as it is medically safe to do so.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Geriatric Cardiology, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Anticoagulation Management and Atrial Fibrillation, Anticoagulation Management and Venothromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiovascular Care Team, Geriatric Cardiology, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Anticoagulation Management and Atrial Fibrillation, Anticoagulation Management and Venothromboembolism, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias

 Keywords: Anticoagulants, Arrhythmias, Cardiac, Atrial Fibrillation, Erythrocyte Transfusion, Factor Xa Inhibitors, Geriatrics, Hemorrhage, Partial Thromboplastin Time, Platelet Aggregation Inhibitors, Secondary Prevention, Thrombin Time, Vascular Diseases, Venous Thromboembolism, Vitamin K, Warfarin

 < Back to Listings